 On March 25th 1943, Ovadya and his family arrived at Birkenau.
 His mother Malka and his sister Miryam were gassed on arrival.
 At seventeen, Ovadya had already outlived his world, but his survival was to cost him dearly.
 Now, his story has been released into the world.
 His promises to the dead have been fulfilled and he has witnessed their fulfillment.
-Here have been gathered various excerpts from A Damaged Mirror: A story of memory and redemption.
+Here have been gathered various excerpts from Returning.

 A tribute to Zalman Gradowski and others among the Birkenau Sonderkommando who worked to get word out of what was happening in Birkenau-Auschwitz.

 Ovadya ben Malka, a former member of the Birkenau Sonderkommando has approached Rabbi Ish-Shalom in search of atonement and absolution.
 Instead, the rabbi has told him that no atonement is possible; he must tell all that he remembers and pay his debt to the dead.
 In this excerpt, Ovadya finally breaches the silence that has engulfed him since Birkenau.

 When does survival become a crime?
 When does choice become treason?
 And what must happen before we are forgiven?
 A survivor of the Birkenau sonderkommando gets more than he bargained for when he brings his past to a rabbi for judgment.

 Even when all that defines us is stripped away, one thing remains–the ability to help others.
 In extending a hand to another we save ourselves as well.

 It is a strange thing, to be a memory….
 I write from a moment in my own past—from within my memories.
 In fact, I realize that I am my memories.
 I am everything that I remember up to this point in my life.
 I drift between the past and the future—living and dreaming and thinking in the past, but writing in my own future.